hempelc/jab_detector_NN_pose_estimation/README.md

     cv.imshow('JabTracker', frame)
 ```

-# 4. Do some magic to detect boxing jabs that yet need to be figured out
+# 4. Do some magic to detect boxing jabs that yet needs to be figured out

 Got stuck here